plabayo/rama/docs/book/src/transport.md

     <https://ramaproxy.org/docs/rama/quic/struct.EndpointBuilder.html>, so a graceful shutdown
     the application holds a guard for stops the endpoint too

-QUIC needs the `quic` feature and a TLS provider: either `boring`, or `rustls` together with `ring` or `aws-lc`.
-Select an implementation with `TlsOptions::with_backend`; automatic selection prefers Rustls when both are available.
-It is built on [rama-udp][rama-udp], so the socket options and packet features of that layer apply to it.
+QUIC needs the `quic` feature and a TLS provider.
+Built-in providers use either `boring`, or `rustls` together with `ring` or `aws-lc`.
+Inject `BoringTlsProvider` or `RustlsTlsProvider` through the QUIC configuration factory; automatic selection prefers Rustls when both are available.
+Custom implementations use the same `QuicClientConfigProvider` and `QuicServerConfigProvider` interfaces, without enabling a built-in TLS provider.
+The lower-level TLS session interfaces remain available too.
+QUIC is built on [rama-udp][rama-udp], so its socket options and packet features apply.
 Boring builds do not require Rustls, ring, or AWS-LC.

 You can also bring your own TLS.
 The traits in `rama::quic::tls::provider` describe what QUIC needs from a TLS 1.3 implementation and its packet protection; implement them for the